Yonsei-Sien/AqEOM/README.md

 ## Citation

-If you use this code, please cite the paper above.
-Correspondence: Eunji Sim (esim@yonsei.ac.kr).
+If you use this code, please cite the original paper. https://tccl.yonsei.ac.kr/